A Motivic Pairing and the Mellin Transform in Function Fields: Log-Algebraic Criterion

-for $c_{i,j}^w \in L$.
-In general, the coefficients $c_{i,j}^w \in L$ depend of $\alpha$, but a short linear algebra argument shows that the coefficients $c_{i,j}^w$ for $j\leq w$ are independent of $\alpha$.
+for $c_{i,j}^w \in \C_\infty$ ($w$ is simply an additional index for the coefficient, not a power) where $\mathcal O(\sigma^k)$ denotes terms with at least a $k$th power of sigma.
+Note in particular that if $h\in N$, then $c_{i,j}^w=0$ for $j<w$.
 Then, for each $w \geq 0$, we obtain an expression for $h$ by taking $\sigma^{-w}$ of both sides of \eqref{E:sigma^i expression} using Definition \ref{D:tau inverse}, which we label as

 We comment that if the coordinates of $h$ are all regular at $\Xi\twisti$ for $i\geq 1$, then each $d_{i,j}=0$ for $j<0$, since the coordinates of $(\Phi\inv)\twisti$ necessarily have poles at $\Xi\twisti$.
-Therefore, if $h \in N \subset N_\Gamma$, then the expressions $h_w$ are all identical for $w\geq 0$.
+Therefore, if $h \in N \subset N_\Gamma$, then the expressions $h^w$ are all identical for $w\geq 0$.
 Finally, for such an expression, we denote

 \begin{definition} For a function $h\in N_\Gamma$, if $\lim_{w\to \infty} \bd_w$ exists, then we denote this limit by $L_h$.
 Then let $N_\Gamma^* \subset N_\Gamma$ be the set of functions $h$ such that $L_h$ exists and is finite.
-We define a new extension of $\delta_0^N$ to $N_\Gamma^*$, which we call $\delta_*^N:N_\Gamma^* \to L^d$, by setting
+We define a new extension of $\delta_0^N$ to $N_\Gamma^*$, which we call $\delta_*^N:N_\Gamma^* \to \C_\infty^d$, by setting

 Note that if each coordinate of $h$ is regular at $\Xi\twisti$ for $i\geq 1$, then $\delta_*^N(h) = \delta_0^N(h)$. \end{definition}

 \begin{proposition} The set $N_\Gamma^*$ is nonempty.
 In particular we have \begin{enumerate} \item $N \subset N_\Gamma^*$ \item If $h\in N_\Gamma$ and satisfies $h -\sigma(h)= \sigma(g)$, for some $g\in N$, then $h\in N_\Gamma^*$. \end{enumerate} \end{proposition}